 please, please, please quit social media (but not for the reason you expect)

-I love quitting things.
+I love quitting things that don't make sense.
 It's one of my specialities.

 Why I quit

 The last item on the list was one of the best decisions I have ever made.
 I did for two main reasons:

 1. To save time.
 The average person spends 120 minutes a day on social media.
 Or at least, that's according to self-reported data which is almost definitely on the low side.
 Even so, I could read 120 pages in that time - far more important.
 Yes, I'm a fast reader and a slow writer.

 2. To preserve my ability to focus and do deep work.
 This was a huge motivator.
 I had long felt the tangible impact on my concentration.
 Keeping my brain running at the highest level is my priority and feeling like a junkie who craves the next notification was unhelpful.
 I need to be able to focus on difficult tasks for long periods of time, without wanting to check Facebook.
 On a number of occasions, I have seen people working on a computer in the library, whilst watching Youtube videos on a laptop beside them.
 This is mindboggling.
 How could anyone focus on both at once?